woz5999/ppm-framework/README.md

 jupyter notebook notebooks/constraint_sensitivity.ipynb
 ```

-Or launch either notebook directly in your browser via the Binder links above (no installation
+Or launch either notebook directly in your browser at [ppm-framework.fly.dev](https://ppm-framework.fly.dev) (no installation required).
-required).

 ---